VisualPT/visualPT_site/README.md

-# gaiter_site
+# gaitr_site
-The landing page for all things Gaiter
+The landing page for all things Gaitr